Type a, b, and c and this program prints both solutions to ax² + bx + c = 0, with no formula to key in by hand.

 Send it to your calculator

 Plug the calculator into your computer with a USB cable, then use the button below.
-It takes a few seconds, and there's no code to type in.
+If something is not working, see troubleshooting.

 Checking your browser…